MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 Tunnel for MAM doesn't support:

 - On-premises sites using Kerberos or NTLM integrated authentication webserver sign-in.
-- Microsoft Edge when you use Active Directory Federation Service (AD FS).
+- Microsoft Edge isn't supported with Federated Azure active directory tenants.
 LOB apps are supported today, with support for Microsoft Edge becoming available in a future update.

 **Work around**: None.